dm-zharov/ricoh-gr-bluetooth-api/wlan_control_command/channel.md

 ### Overview

-Acquires or sets the network channel.
+Acquires and sets the network channel.

 ### Value Fields